Codecademy/docs/content/swiftui/concepts/accessibility/accessibility.md

 Along with accessibility modifiers and techniques, the following best practices can help developers create apps that provide a more accessible and enjoyable user experience:

 - Comprehensive Testing:
-  - Regularly test your app with screen readers like VoiceOver to ensure proper labelling and conveyed information.
+  - Regularly test your app with screen readers like VoiceOver to ensure proper labeling and conveyed information.
   - Verify keyboard navigation functionality for all interactive elements.
   - Test with various Dynamic Type settings to ensure readable text and adaptive layouts.
   -Perform contrast testing for text and graphics visibility.